 4. Face-to-face interaction.

 The lure of digital marketing distracts far too many health and wellness owners from capitalizing on their strongest competitive advantage: a brick and mortar location staffed with real people who give a damn.
 You don’t have to pick either/or.
 The smart play is a balanced marketing strategy that integrates online marketing with offline, reallife lead generation experiences at your own place and in collaboration with like-minded local businesses.

-This article appeared in the February 2019 special edition, Club Industry: Trends That Will Affect The Fitness Industry in 2019, where you can read the full report and learn more about this year’s fitness trends.
+This article appeared in Club Industry’s February 2019 special edition, Club Industry: Trends That Will Affect The Fitness Industry in 2019.